Licensees who receive money for real estate transactions are required by law to pay that money into a trust account.

 A trust account can be made inactive if the agent changes jobs, starts a company of their own or enters into a partnership with another agent as stated in Audit Regulation 24(external link).

 If the trust account is inactive the agent must give notice to the auditor in writing that the account is inactive and that all money in it has been paid to the appropriate people.
 The agent must provide the auditor with all unaudited trust account records and receipts.

 The auditor must keep these records while the account remains inactive.
-If the agent wishes to reactivate the trust account then they must notify the auditor who must, in turn, advise REA as stated in Audit Regulation 26(external link).
+If the agent wishes to reactivate the trust account they must notify the auditor who must, in turn, advise REA as stated in Audit Regulation 26(external link).